SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Experiments

 \subsection{Baseline Models}

-The baselines were categorized into two groups.
-The first category included standard supervised models for audio deepfake detection, such as LCNN~\cite{wu2020light_LCNN}, which uses Linear Frequency Cepstral Coefficients (LFCC) as input, and AASIST~\cite{jung2022aasist_graph}, an enhanced graph-based model built on GAT-T~\cite{tak2021graph_GAT} and RawGAT-ST~\cite{tak2021end_rawGat}, which process raw audio directly.
-We also evaluated supervised methods leveraging learnable audio representations from SSL models like Wav2Vec2~\cite{baevski2020wav2vec} and Whisper~\cite{radford2023robust_whisper}, fine-tuned for deepfake detection, as seen in recent state-of-the-art approaches~\cite{zhang2024audio_hybridlearnablevisual, kawa2023improved_whisper_AD}.
+We categorized the baseline models into (1) supervised models using both traditional and learnable audio features, and (2) self-supervised contrastive and non-contrastive models, including both graph and non-graph-based variants.
+This diverse selection of baselines enables a rigorous comparison of SIGNL’s contributions from multiple learning paradigms.

-The second category included recent contrastive and non-contrastive learning techniques for audio, such as COLA~\cite{saeed2021contrastive_COLA}, SimCLR~\cite{zhang2021contrastive_simclr}, BYOL-A~\cite{niizumi2022byol_byola}, MoCo~\cite{xia2021self_mocoEmbedding}, and SSL-ACL~\cite{wang2023self_acl}.These baselines were implemented using their official codebases, with optimal hyperparameters selected.
-Each model used its preferred audio data input type (\textit{front-end}), and contrastive learning-based data augmentations as specified in their original implementations.
+The first group included supervised audio deepfake detection models, such as LCNN~\citep{wu2020light_LCNN}, which uses LFCC features with a CNN architecture, and AASIST~\citep{jung2022aasist_graph}, a graph-based model built on GAT-T~\citep{tak2021graph_GAT} and RawGAT-ST~\citep{tak2021end_rawGat} that processes raw audio directly.
+We also evaluated these supervised methods using learnable audio representations from SSL models, including Wav2Vec2~\citep{baevski2020wav2vec} and Whisper~\citep{radford2023robust_whisper}, which are fine-tuned for deepfake detection in recent state-of-the-art approaches~\citep{zhang2024audio_hybridlearnablevisual, kawa2023improved_whisper_AD}.
+Moreover, more recent methods, such as SENet~\citep{wang2024multi_senet} and FFN-WavLM~\citep{elkheir2025comprehensive_wavlm}, were also evaluated.